rapidez/docs/src/3.x/theming.md

 #### Neutral colors

-Used for the text color, borders, backgrounds, shadows, rings and outlines to give some design system to work with.
+Used for the text color, borders, backgrounds, rings and outlines to give some design system to work with.
 Visual examples can be found with in the [Primer neutral colors docs](https://primer.style/foundations/color/overview#neutral-colors).
-These colors should not be used directly: ~~`text-foreground`~~ as those colors are "linked and scoped" to the text, border, background, shadow, ring and outline colors.
+These colors should not be used directly: ~~`text-foreground`~~ as those colors are "linked and scoped" to the text, border, background, ring and outline colors.
 Just use the provided classes to keep a consistent style.

 ##### Text / Foreground